isawnyu/pleiades_reporter/README.md

     - [x] Use Zotero API to get records changed since a particular version and date
     - [x] Cache the last version and date checked, so each time we run we start from there
     - [x] Handle Zotero API backoff and retry after instructions
-    - [ ] Create formatted reports for each new Zotero record (including citation)
+    - [x] Create formatted reports for each new Zotero record (including citation)

-- [ ] Create a process to run checks periodically
+- [x] Create a script to run checks periodically

 - [ ] Create a textual UI to the check process to control it and review possible reports